-- 2.1.1 Price mechanism and its functions

-- a) Resource allocation in a free market

-- 2.1.2 Interaction of demand and supply

-- a) Determinants of demand and supply

-- b) Equilibrium price and equilibrium quantity

-- c) Changes in demand and supply leading to changes in market equilibrium

-- 2.1.3 Applications of demand and supply analysis to real-world markets

-- a) Responsiveness of consumers and/or producers

-- Price, income and cross elasticities of demand determinants and significance

-- Price elasticity of supply determinants and significance

-- b) Impact of market outcomes on consumers and producers

-- Consumer expenditure and producer revenue

-- Consumer and producer surplus

-- c) Rationale and impact of government intervention on consumers and producers

-- Taxes and subsidies

-- Price controls maximum and minimum prices

-- Quantity controls quotas
+- 2.1.1 Price mechanism and its functions - a) Resource allocation in a free market - 2.1.2 Interaction of demand and supply - a) Determinants of demand and supply - b) Equilibrium price and equilibrium quantity - c) Changes in demand and supply leading to changes in market equilibrium - 2.1.3 Applications of demand and supply analysis to real-world markets - a) Responsiveness of consumers and/or producers - Price elasticity of demand determinants and significance - Price elasticity of supply determinants and significance - b) Impact of market outcomes on consumers and producers - Consumer expenditure and producer revenue - c) Rationale and impact of government intervention on consumers and producers - Taxes and subsidies - Price controls maximum and minimum prices - Quantity controls quotas

 The focus is on the application of demand and supply analysis to any market.
-With reference to labour markets, the MRP theory of labour is not required.
+With reference to labour markets, the Marginal Revenue Productivity theory of labour is not required.
+Knowledge of consumer and producer surpluses is not required.